alerodriguessf/meltado-data-ingestion-pipeline/README.md

-# 🚀 Data Ingestion Pipeline — Lighthouse Checkpoint 2
+# 🚀 Data Ingestion Pipeline

 ## 1. Project Overview

-This project was developed as part of **Lighthouse Checkpoint 2** (Indicium) to implement a **reliable, modular, and scalable data ingestion pipeline**, connecting multiple sources and loading them into a modern analytics environment: the **Databricks Lakehouse**.
+This project implements a **reliable, modular, and scalable data ingestion pipeline**, connecting multiple sources and loading them into a modern analytics environment: the **Databricks Lakehouse**.

 The pipeline ingests data from: